channels-frontend/django_redux/README.rst

                 })

         # This method will be called when the `INCREMENT_COUNTER` action gets
-        # fired from the JS via the WebsocketBridge (see below).
+        # fired from the JS via the reduxBridge (see below).
         @action('INCREMENT_COUNTER')
         def incr_counter(self, message):
             self.group_send('broadcast', {'type': 'INCREMENTED_COUNTER', 'incrementBy': message['incrementBy']})